HVAC Clean Air Test and Balance

 Providing Required Airflow to Conditioned Spaces for Comfort and Health

 This course explains and shows how to test and adjust the airflow in commercial heating, ventilating, and air conditioning (HVAC) systems.
-For the health and comfort of the building’s occupants HVACC systems must provide the correct amount of airflow into and out of conditioned spaces to ensure acceptable temperature, humidity and volume of cooling, heating, and ventilation air.
+For the health and comfort of the building’s occupants HVAC systems must provide the correct amount of airflow into and out of conditioned spaces to ensure acceptable temperature, humidity and volume of cooling, heating, and ventilation air.

 Recently there have been discussion about changes to percent of outside air (OA) aka fresh air, air changes per hour, and room pressurization in buildings.
 The amount of ventilation air (outside air) was at one time approximately 10%.
 This means that the mixed air going into and through the HVAC filters, cooling coils, heating coils, and into the conditioned space as supply air was 90% return air volume and 10% OA volume.
 As energy costs increase, there is a push-pull between energy costs and indoor air quality.
 An increase in energy cost means the cost to heat and cool the OA goes up.
 On the energy management side, when energy cost increased the percent of OA was lowered In some buildings to 5%